IST263/fall2019m004/docs/computer-setup.md

 ### git

 git is a program that you install on **your computer** which can be used to keep track of changes in any set of files.
-It is a version control system primarily used in software development.
-You might have used the 'Track Changes' feature in MS-Word - git does all that and lot more.
+It is a distributed version control system primarily used in software development.
+You might have used the 'Track Changes' feature in MS-Word - git does all that and a lot lot more.

 ### GitHub